email print share on Facebook share on Twitter share on LinkedIn share on reddit pin on Pinterest

 ]

-(winner of the Freedom Prize in Cannes’ Un Certain Regard); Hsin Hsuan Yeh, Taiwan-based animation and VR director, whose latest immersive work Sense of Nowhere premiered at Venice Immersive 2025; Cuban director David Bim, who devoted eight years to his documentary debut To the West, in Zapata [+lee también:
+(winner of the Freedom Prize in Cannes’ Un Certain Regard section); Taiwan-based animation and VR director Hsin Hsuan Yeh, whose latest immersive work, Sense of Nowhere, premiered in Venice Immersive 2025; Cuban director and passionate educator David Bim, who devoted eight years to his documentary debut To the West, in Zapata [+lee también:

 tráiler